tdiprima/gleason-gradecraft/README.md

 This repo is a **machine learning pipeline** that looks at histopathology images and predicts **Gleason scores**.

-No magic.
-No buzzwords.
 Just computers being trained to notice patterns.

 ---

-## ✨ What this actually does (in plain English)
+## ✨ What this actually does

 * You give it microscope image patches
 * It learns what *benign vs aggressive cancer* looks like